Silopi: Governance

 Levent Taysun was elected mayor of Silopi in 1984 and was arrested in 1992, along with four of his sons, five of his brothers, and 25 other relatives, for allegedly supporting the PKK.
 According to Taysun, he was severely tortured and later fled to Germany to receive medical treatment.

 The pro-Kurdish Peoples' Democratic Party (HDP) mayor of Silopi, Emine Esmer, was deposed during the breakdown of the 2013–2015 PKK–Turkey peace process and the subsequent armed clashes in Turkish Kurdistan and Silopi.
 She was later prosecuted for allegedly calling for an "armed rebellion against the government."

 Adalet Fidan of the HDP was elected mayor in 2019 but deposed the same year and replaced by the sub-governor (kaymakam), Sezer Işiktaş, as acting mayor.

 Population

 Population history from 2007 to 2023:

+Silopi is predominantly inhabited by Kurds and is situated within the Kurdish-majority southeastern region of Turkey.
+Demographic studies of Turkish Kurdish-majority provinces have consistently identified Şırnak Province, within which Silopi is located, as having among the highest concentrations of Kurdish speakers in the country, with Kurmanji (Northern Kurdish) as the predominant spoken language.